Pinacothèque de Paris

 Musée du Montparnasse

 The Musée du Montparnasse, in the 15th Arrondissement, is playing host to the works of surrealist André Masson through April 3, 2011.
-“A Nomad in Paris” will take you on a tour to discover the painter’s vision of the city.
+“A Nomad in Paris” will take you on a trip to discover the painter’s vision of the city.
 This intimate exhibition will feature more than 60 works, including oils, drawings, collages, documents and photographs that illustrate his love affair with the city he called home.

 A major exhibition on French Vietman War photographer Henri Huet’s work is being held at the Maison Européenne de la Photographie.
 The show, which runs through April 10, 2011, marks the 40th anniversary of Huet’s death.
 The collection of more than 70 photographs tells the story of the horrors of war but also the compassion, humanity, bravery and courage shared by soldiers.
 Accompanying the photos will be Huet’s photographic equipment, letters and personal items, which include a gold medallion—the only trace of him found in the Laos helicopter crash that ultimately claimed his life.